canvasxyz/okra/README.md

 `Y8bod8P' o888o o888o d888b    `Y888""8o
 ```

-okra is a _deterministic pseudo-random merkle tree_.
-This repo has two compatible implementations: `@canvas-js/okra-node` in Zig, built on LMDB and packaged as a native NodeJS module, and `@canvas-js/okra-browser` in pure JavaScript, built on IndexedDB and the Web Locks API.
+Okra is a Prolly Tree written in Zig and built on top of LMDB.

-You can use okra as a persistent key/value store.
-Internally, it has a special skip list structure that **enables a new class of efficient p2p syncing algorithms**.
-For example, if you have a peer-to-peer network in which peers publish CRDT operations but occasionally go offline and miss operations, two peers can use okra to **quickly identify missing operations** without relying on any type of consensus, ordering, vector clocks, etc. This is fast even if the database of operations is extremely large and the differences are buried deep in the past.
+You can use Okra as a persistent key/value store.
+Internally, it has a special merkle tree structure that **enables a new class of efficient p2p syncing algorithms**.
+For example, if you have a peer-to-peer network in which peers publish CRDT operations but occasionally go offline and miss operations, two peers can use okra to quickly identify missing operations without relying on version vectors.

 ## Table of Contents